Genplat/gpt-root-plugins/readme-en.md

 <br>
 <details>
 <summary><h4>What is GPT-ROOT?</h4></summary>
+<h3>Injecting GPT-R00T Plugins is only necessary on GPT-R00T 1.1 or lower.
+If you already have the GPT-R00T 2 beta, you don't need to inject anything.</h3>
 <p>GPT-R00T, also known as GPT4-R00T is a login for ChatGPT which gives the user unique functions as a linux shell, powershell or even UNCENSORED mode.
 GPT-R00T also has an interactive menu, it was created by Genplat, leader of the organization <a href="https://elite6-27.cf">Elite 6-27</a>, the creator does not know responsible for the damages caused</p>
 </details>
 <details>